 One-time-use plastic bags are an awful solution for collecting sweets in your neighborhood for several reasons.
 First, hands down, it looks pretty bad.
 Why not choose a reusable bag that actually enhances your costume?
 Customize a cloth bag to make it fit to your costume.
 The second reason is that one-time-use bags are obviously contributing to plastic waste.
 Instead you can get creative and use a pillow case or an old t-shirt and turn it into your collection bag.
 Lastly, and probably most importantly, reusable bags are more durable and can hold more candy ;-)

 - Zero-waste candy and party snacks

 30% of the global plastic waste can be traced back to one-time-use plastic packaging.
-Unfortunately, most candy is packed in plastic that is thrown away after usage.
-You have several options to avoid this large amount of plastic waste over halloween.
+Unfortunately, most candy is packed in plastic that is thrown away after use.
+You have several options to avoid this large amount of plastic waste over Halloween.
 One solution is to visit your local packaging-free store and pack sweets in your own reusable container.
 That way you can buy in bulk and get rid of any plastic waste.
 Another option is DIY recipes for spooky party snacks.
 Here

-you can find some recipes to enhance your halloween party buffet.
+you can find some recipes to enhance your Halloween party buffet.

-- 4. DIY halloween home decorations
+- 4. DIY Halloween home decorations

 To upgrade your house for the halloween season you do not actually need to rely on any plastic.
 Use the stuff you have laying around at home like old bed sheets or blankets.
 The good old pumpkin carving is always a great and natural contribution to your halloween decoration and you can also create your own candles.
 A quick scan through the internet will supply you with various inspirations that will fit your taste.
 In times of Corona you can also leverage the space around your house.
 Maybe consider organizing a spooky scavenger hunt in your garden for the kids in your neighborhood - that sounds fun!